Incredible88/BioMistral-Clinical-7B/Research Proposal.md

-# Research Proposal: Utilizing Generative Large Language Models for Summarizing Medical Records
+# Research Proposal: Utilizing Generative Large Language Models for Summarizing Clinical Records

-**Introduction:**
+## Introduction:
 The exponential growth of electronic health records (EHRs) has led to a vast accumulation of clinical data.
 Extracting actionable insights from these records is crucial for enhancing patient care, guiding clinical decisions, and supporting medical research.
 Traditional methods of manual chart review are time-consuming and prone to human error.
 The advent of large language models (LLMs) has opened new avenues for automating the summarization of medical narratives, potentially revolutionizing the way healthcare data is processed and understood.

-**Dataset:**
+## Dataset:
-The dataset chosen for this study is the 'augmented-clinical-notes' dataset available on Hugging Face.
+The dataset chosen for this study is the 'augmented-clinical-notes' dataset available on Hugging Face：https://huggingface.co/datasets/AGBonnet/augmented-clinical-notes.
 This dataset comprises 30,000 real clinical notes, which offer a rich source for training and evaluating the performance of generative models in the medical domain.
 The notes are diverse and cover a wide range of medical conditions and treatments, making it an ideal dataset for developing a robust summarization model.

-**Prompt Engineering:**
+## Prompt Engineering:
 To ensure the model generates structured and informative summaries, we will use the following prompt format:

 ```json